Blue Car in a workshop having a service

 To avoid spending a lot on your annual MOT, it's important to stay on top of your vehicle's maintenance.
 Regular checks and maintenance will help you save money and stay safe on the road.

 Some common MOT advisories can be easily dealt with.
-Tire health is often an issue, so replace damaged or worn-out tires promptly.
+Tyre health is often an issue, so replace damaged or worn-out tyres promptly.
 For brake pads or any brake-related issues, consult a mechanic to determine their lifespan and replace them when necessary.
 Don't forget to replace broken or damaged parts and regularly check for rust.

 Book an MOT!